Absence seizure: Epidemiology

+Cause

+An absence seizure is specifically caused by multifactorial inheritance.
+The voltage-gated T-type calcium channel is regulated by Gamma-aminobutyric acid receptor subunit gamma-2 (GABRG2), GABRG3, and CACNA1A2 genes.
+Inheritance of these genes is involved in the etiology (cause) of absence seizure.
+The commonly held belief is that the genetic factor is the primary cause of childhood absence epilepsy.
+Furthermore, patients with childhood absence epilepsy have also been reported to exhibit certain copy number variations (CNVs), such as 15q11.2, 15q13.3, and 16p13.11 microdeletions.
+Almost 25% of children suffering from absence seizure has a relative that suffers from seizures.
+Some specific anticonvulsant drugs such as phenytoin, carbamazepine, and vigabatrin have been identified to raise the chances of experiencing absence seizures.

 Signs and symptoms

 The clinical manifestations of absence seizures vary significantly among patients.
 Impairment of consciousness is the essential symptom, and may be the only clinical symptom, but this can be combined with other manifestations.
 The hallmark of the absence seizures is abrupt and sudden-onset impairment of consciousness, interruption of ongoing activities, a blank stare, possibly a brief upward rotation of the eyes.
 If the patient is speaking, speech is slowed or interrupted; if walking, they stand transfixed; if eating, the food will stop on its way to the mouth.
 Usually, the patient will be unresponsive when addressed.
 In some cases, attacks are aborted when the patient is called.
 The attack lasts from a few seconds to half a minute and evaporates as rapidly as it commenced.
 Absence seizures generally are not followed by a period of disorientation or lethargy (postictal state), in contrast to the majority of seizure disorders.
+If the patient has jerking gestures during the seizure this might be the indication of another type of seizure occurring onward with the absence seizure.